ZeeCoder/generator-z-frontend/README.md

 Presentational classes and javascript hooks must be separated.

-Components must be prefixed with `c-`,
+ - Components must be prefixed with `c-`,
+ - Sprite classes must be prefixed with `s-`,
-Javascript hooks must be prefixed with `js-`.
+ - Javascript hooks must be prefixed with `js-`.

 **The `styles/overwrites/` folder**